JohannOlivares/WebDev-Portfolio/README.md

 # Web Developer Portfolio
-This is my web development portfolio to showcase my skillset and current cababilites.
+This is my web development portfolio to showcase my skillset and current capabilites for Web Development.
 There are currently two main projects that I am working on aside from the porfolio itself.
+Not as grand as some other portfolios I have seen but for it first iteration not bad.
+Feel free to visit my website by clicking here.

 ## Front-End Languages
 - HTML